mihalea/i3expo/README.md

   -s, --show           Show expo UI
 ```

-Aftering displaying the UI, it can be navigated with the mouse or with they keyboard using the arrow
-keys or hjkl, and Return to select and Escape to exit.
+Aftering displaying the UI, it can be navigated with the mouse or with they keyboard using the arrow keys or hjkl, and Return to select and Escape to exit.

+# Security

+No screenshots are being saved on disk, and they are only available in the memory of the program.
+Python doesn't provide low level control over memory, screenshot data is being handled by the Python Garbage Collector.
+However, normal usage shouldn't be affected by this, as the kernel prevents processes from accessing memory not allocated to them.

 # Limitations

 Since it works by taking screenshots, the application cannot know workspaces it
 hasn't seen yet.
 Furthermore, the updates are less continuous than you might be
-used to if you're coming from a compositing WM where they can happen live and in
+used to if you're coming from a compositing WM where they can happen live and in the background.
-the background.

 # Credit